Apple introduces the Apple Watch Series 9, starting at $249

 Additionally, at the event, Apple unveiled the Apple Watch Ultra 2, featuring the company's brightest-ever display and a night mode that can automatically activate in the dark using ambient light sensors.

-The Apple Watch Ultra 2 is priced at $799 and is also available to pre-order starting today.
+The Apple Watch Ultra 2 is priced at $799 and is also available to preorder starting today.

 Apple's line of smartwatches has been expanding in recent years.
 In 2022, the company unveiled the much-anticipated Apple Watch Ultra, a more "rugged" but high-end version of the Apple Watch, priced accordingly at $799.
 The move was intended to take on Garmin's smartwatches, which are beloved by high-performance athletes.